• Skip to primary navigation

 This homemade creamy German Potato Soup (German: Kartoffelsuppe mit Wiener Würstchen) will warm you from the inside out!

 Imagine your favorite bowl of soup.
-It's like that but better!
+It’s like that but better!
 The rich, earthy flavors come from combining potatoes with classic root vegetables.
 And adding sausages.
-Well, we're Germans and love to add sausages whenever we can. 😉
+Well, we’re Germans and love to add sausages whenever we can.

-Why We Love This German Potato Soup Recipe
+German Potato Soup Recipe Highlights

-HOME COOKED COMFORT - This hearty soup is a classic German Potato Soup recipe.
+• HOME-COOKED COMFORT – This hearty soup is a classic German Potato Soup recipe.
 At this point, I should add that it is by no means the only potato soup recipe in Germany.
 The thing with German food is that there tend to be regional differences.
-But it's the recipe I grew up with and my favorite.
+But it’s the recipe I grew up with and my favorite.

 RELATED RECIPE: Old-Fashioned Potato Soup